kerstin-w/harry-potter-quiz/README.md

 [_Sourced via KindPng._](https://www.kindpng.com/) & [_Sourced via Harry Potter Wiki._](https://harrypotter.fandom.com/)

-- The symbols of the four Hogward houses were used as images.
+- The symbols of the four Hogwards houses were used as images.

-- Images of Hogward's symbols, ghosts, and students in the game were used as choices for answers.
+- Images of Hogwards symbols, ghosts, and students in the game were used as choices for answers.

 ## <a name="wireframes">Wireframes</a>
 ---